Rowland Fellows Program

 The benefits of a Rowland Fellowship include:

-• You will have full principal investigator rights and will establish your lab in an interdisciplinary and interactive environment, in the rich intellectual environment of Cambridge, Massachusetts.
+- Fellows will have full principal investigator rights and will establish their labs in an interdisciplinary and interactive environment, in the rich intellectual environment of Cambridge, Massachusetts.

-• You will receive mentoring to develop a productive lab culture, support for scientific writing and budgeting, alongside ongoing support for career development throughout the Fellowship period, including leadership training off site and access to Harvard’s Core for Mentorship Excellence.
+- Fellows will receive mentoring to develop a productive lab culture, support for scientific writing and budgeting, alongside ongoing support for career development throughout the Fellowship period, including leadership training and access to Harvard’s Core for Mentorship Excellence.

 The Fellowship lasts up to five years, with a flexible start date; incoming 2026 Rowland Fellows will have start dates September-December 2026.